 But there was nothing.

 Not even graffiti or trash or even strange noises.
-There was a faint smell of a wood fire burning, but no smoke or flames.
+There was a faint smell of a wood fire burning but no smoke or flames.
 After about an hour of walking alone, I made my way back to my car when the rusty metal railings I was on lit up in bright purple.

 “Fuck!”
 I screamed.
 “Fuck, fuck, fuck.”

-A fiery disc appeared not far from where the car landed, and the train leaped out of it, like one of those monstrous worms in a sci-fi movie.
+A fiery disc appeared not far from where the car landed, and the train leaped out of the portal, like one of those monstrous worms in a sci-fi movie.
 Spheres of purple lights filled the skull’s eye sockets with rage as blue-white flames seeped out of its mouth.
 I rolled to the side – the train narrowly missed me.
 I got back up and continued running.
 I repeatedly looked over my shoulder, watching for the portal to appear.
 Then I looked at my arms and noticed a purple glow.
-That’s when I looked up and realized it had opened above me.
+That’s when I looked up and realized a gateway had opened above me.

 A chime dinged over the speakers, and a cheerful voice announced, “We will arrive at our next destination in 10 years.”

 This week’s short story was brought to you by the following writing prompt: “Your mother told you to never go near the train tracks alone at night.
 You should have listened.”